Presto Automation Inc. (PRST) Shares Up Despite Recent Market Volatility

 Sponsored

-The public float for PRST is 32.16M and currently, short sellers hold a 0.47% ratio of that float.
-The average trading volume of PRST on April 17, 2023 was 72.01K shares.
+The average price suggested by analysts for PRST is $4.25, which is $0.64 above the current market price.
+The public float for PRST is 32.16M, and currently, shorts hold a 0.47% of that float.
+The average trading volume for PRST on April 24, 2023 was 2.43M shares.

 PRST’s Market Performance